A Year Long Picnic (2022-2023)

 Trace: Maighden (2016)

-‘Mather’ meaning mother in Irish.
+‘Máther’ meaning mother in Irish.
 With these works I revisited original drawings and imagery to create 3-D figurative sculptural drawings in steel wire.
 Light and shadow are integral factors of the work.
 They explore ideas of the linear elements of our maternal history and how elemental it is in the make up of who we are.
-(Created as a framework to ‘Lace’ works from 2009.)
+(Created from sketches for ‘Lace’ works from 2009)

 Resonance the Being (2013)

-A duo-exhibition with sound artist Jamie Sturrock.
-Jamie and I worked with themes of purity and pattern through the common metaphor of gold thread and converged in the space to create to an ethereal, dreamlike atmosphere of sound and vision.
+A exhibition with sound artist Jamie Sturrock.
+Working with themes of purity and pattern through the common metaphor of gold thread our works converged in the space to create to an ethereal, dreamlike atmosphere of sound and vision.
 Through the metaphor and medium of gold thread we explored ‘the celestial’, related it to the spark of neural transmitters firing and grounded it in feminist discourse.

 Lace (2009)